Gintaxias/Gintaxias/README.md

 <div align="center">
 	<div align="left">

- - Working as Intern on PGE-CE using Typescript and Angular
+ - Now i'm working as Intern on Procuradoria Geral do Estado do Ceará using Typescript and Angular
  - Currently learning Elixir, Typescript and Java
 	</div>
 </div>